Trump ally asked to resign from school board over insults

 BUFFALO, N.Y.
-(AP) — The co-chairman of Republican Donald Trump’s New York presidential campaign who publicly insulted Democratic President Barack Obama and his wife is being asked to resign from a local school board.
+(AP) — A co-chairman of Republican Donald Trump’s New York presidential campaign who publicly insulted Democratic President Barack Obama and his wife has been asked to resign from a local school board.

 Millionaire developer Carl Paladino told a Buffalo alternative newspaper last week he wanted to see Obama dead of mad cow disease and Michelle Obama living with a gorilla in Africa.
 He now says the comments weren’t meant for publication but were nevertheless “inappropriate.”

-Paladino will be the subject of a resolution at a special meeting Thursday of the Buffalo school board that calls for his immediate resignation.
-The resolution gives Paladino 24 hours to resign or face the board’s effort to have the state education commissioner remove him.
-Paladino has said he doesn’t plan to attend the meeting.
+At a special meeting on Thursday the Buffalo school board voted 6-2 to ask the state education commissioner to remove Paladino if he doesn’t resign within 24 hours.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.